beebotte/geolocation_tracking/README.md

-# Car Tracking Demo
+# Geolocation Tracking Demo

-This project demonstrates how to build a simple car tracking web application with Beebotte.
+This project demonstrates how to build a simple geolocation tracking web application with Beebotte.

 * *public/track.html* uses **GeoLocation API** to watch the device Location